Volodymyr Zelenskyy: Kvartal 95 Studio (2003–2019)

-After Russia's 2014 annexation of Crimea, Kvartal 95 closed its office in Moscow and began shutting down business ties with Russia; Zelenskyy himself stopped working in Russia by the end of 2014.
-By Zelenskyy's estimation, this reduced Kvartal 95's average revenue per hour of TV programming from $200,000 to $30,000.
-From 2014, Kvartal 95 also began visiting the war zone to perform for Ukrainian soldiers at the front.
-After Ukrainian media reported that Zelenskyy's Kvartal 95 had donated ₴1 million to the Ukrainian army after the start of the Russo-Ukrainian War, some Russian politicians and artists petitioned for a ban on his works in Russia.
+From 2014, Kvartal 95 also began visiting the war zone to perform for Ukrainian soldiers at the front in the war in Donbas.
+After Ukrainian media reported that Kvartal 95 had donated ₴1 million to the Ukrainian army after the start of the Russo-Ukrainian war, some Russian politicians and artists petitioned for a ban on Zelenskyy's works in Russia.

 In August 2014, Zelenskyy spoke out against the intention of the Ukrainian Ministry of Culture to ban Russian artists from Ukraine.
-Since 2015, Ukraine has banned some Russian artists and Russian media and art from entering Ukraine.
-In 2018, the romantic comedy Love in the Big City 2 starring Zelenskyy was banned in Ukraine due to the film not following the Law of Ukraine "On Cinematography", as it included a blacklisted Russian actor.
+Since 2015, Ukraine has blacklisted some Russian artists and media deemed part of "information warfare", such as for "anti-Ukrainian rhetoric" or supporting the annexation of Crimea, and barred them from entering Ukraine.
+In 2018, Zelenskyy's Love in the Big City 2 was banned in Ukraine as it included a blacklisted Russian actor.
+Similarly, the sitcom Svaty co-produced by Zelenskyy was banned in Ukraine in 2017, after a Russian lead actor was blacklisted due to allegedly visiting occupied Crimea and supporting the annexation; however, it was unbanned in March 2019.

-In 2015, Zelenskyy became the star of the television series Servant of the People, where he played the role of the president of Ukraine.
-In the series, Zelenskyy's character was a high-school history teacher in his 30s who won the presidential election after a viral video showed him ranting against the government corruption in Ukraine.
-The comedy series Svaty ("In-laws"), which Zelenskyy co-produced, was banned in Ukraine in 2017, but unbanned in March 2019.
+In 2015, Zelenskyy began to co-produce and star in the television series Servant of the People, where he played the role of the president of Ukraine.
+In the series, Zelenskyy's character was a high-school history teacher in his 30s who won the presidential election after a viral video showed him ranting against government corruption in Ukraine.
+The show ran for three seasons until Zelenskyy's own election as president.